-We assume some hypothetical scenario with three diverse variants represented by blue (darkest), yellow (lightest), and red (medium) having a 0.1, 0.15, and 0.2 probability of being compromised over some arbitrary period of time, respectively.
-Note that this example, while simplistic, provides an interesting insight into the benefits and risks of diversity. [†]
+We assume some hypothetical scenario with three diverse variants represented by red, blue, and green having a 0.1, 0.15, and 0.2 probability of being compromised over some arbitrary period of time, respectively.
+Note that this example, while simplistic, provides an interesting insight into the benefits and risks of diversity. †